mjdecker/mjdecker.github.io/_syllabi/capstone.md

 #### Project Administration ####
 * Various activities related to the administration of a project, outside of a normal sprint
 * Examples include Project Selection, Repository Setup, and an Initial Project Plan
+* More details can be found on Canvas.

 #### Sprint Review: ####
-* A weekly report on the week's activities, including work done, time worked, setbacks, accomplishments, etc.
+* A weekly report on the week's activities, including goals, work done/not done, time worked, bottlenecks/constraints, etc.
 * Each week, a student is required to work 510 minutes (8.5 hours) each week.
 This includes class time
-* More details can be found on Canvas.
+* More details can be found on Canvas

+#### Documentation: ####
+* Each sprint, you will need to update project documentation and provide a summary of what was updated

 #### Demonstration: ####
-* At the end of every Iteration students will give a professional presentation and demonstration on the progress made for the iteration.
+* At the end of every iteration students will give a professional presentation and demonstration on the progress made for the iteration.
 More details can be found on Canvas.

 #### Peer Review: ####
 * You will be evaluated each iteration by your peers (project-mates) on your involvement during the iteration, including: